celo-org/docs/docs/developer/sdks/celo-sdks.md

 # Celo Libraries & SDKs

 Because Celo is compitable with Ethereum any ethereum package can be used with Celo.
-Packages with with specific support for Celo include:
+Packages with specific support for Celo include:

 ---